rackerlabs/genestack/docs/prometheus-mysql-exporter.md

 Mysql Exporter is used to expose metrics from a running mysql/mariadb server.
 The type of metrics exposed is controlled by the exporter and expressed in values.yaml file.

+!!! note

+    To deploy metric exporters you will first need to deploy the Prometheus Operator, see: ([Deploy Prometheus](prometheus.md)).

 ## Installation

 First create secret containing password for monitoring user